 - In a small bowl, combine the flour, brown sugar and remaining cinnamon; cut in butter until crumbly.
 Sprinkle over French toast.
-Bake 5-10 minutes longer or until a knife inserted near the center comes out clean.
+Bake 5-10 minutes longer or until a knife inserted in the center comes out clean.
 Serve with syrup if desired.
-Yield: 10 servings.

 Me, my husband and 2 teens LOVED this recipe.
 Not too sweet, just right.
 Didn't even need the syrup.
 This will become a stable in our house.

 Apr 13, 2009